-The trip officially starts the afternoon of April 19th, but if you’re traveling across an ocean to get to Holland, you may want to consider arriving a day or two early so you have time to rest, relax and get acclimated to the local time zone.
+The trip officially starts the afternoon of April 19th, but if you’re traveling across an ocean to get to Holland, consider arriving a day or two early so you have time to rest, relax, and adjust to the local time zone.
 If you do decide to arrive early, there's usually an option in the Add-Ons section to purchase extra nights at the first hotel.
-If there's not, just let us know and we'll get you booked in early so you don't have to change rooms
+If there's not, just let us know, and we'll get you booked in early so you don't have to change rooms.

 About 8-10 weeks before the trip starts, we'll organize a Zoom video call so everyone on the trip can meet one another, and we so we can go over any last minute details, including what to pack.
 Also, here's a great website that will help you with packing and travel trips.

 Fly into Amsterdam Schiphol airport.